Posted by: Northwest Eye in General on June 11, 2025

 A variety of factors can cause eye ulcers, and we understand that this can be concerning.
 Here are some common causes:

-- Eye Injuries: Physical trauma to the eye, such as scratches or foreign bodies, can create openings for infections, leading to conditions like eye ulcers, and it’s natural to feel anxious about such injuries.
+- Environmental Factors Physical trauma to the eye, such as scratches or foreign bodies, can create openings for underlying conditions, leading to conditions like eye ulcers, and it’s natural to feel anxious about such injuries.

-- Underlying Conditions: Diseases such as diabetes or autoimmune disorders can heighten vulnerability to eye ulcers, making it important to stay informed.
+- Contact Lens Use Diseases such as diabetes can heighten vulnerability to eye ulcers, making it important to stay informed.

-- Environmental Factors: Exposure to irritants, such as chemicals or excessive sunlight, can also contribute to the formation of eye ulcers, and we recognize how this can affect your daily life.
+- eye injuries Exposure to irritants, such as chemicals or excessive sunlight, can also contribute to the formation of eye ulcers, and we recognize how this can affect your daily life.

 We are here to help you through this process and provide the support you need.